billroy/serial-web-terminal/README.md

 	openurl http://localhost:8080

 Your browser will want credentials.
 The default username is 'bitlash' and the default password is 'open sesame'.
+Please change the username and password; see below.

 Once Bitlash comes up in the terminal you can type commands just like any other terminal emulator.
+You can stop Bitlash with Control-C and quit the shell with Control-].

 ## Security

 Change the default passwords!

-Edit config.users in index.js!
+Edit index.js -- add/change the config.users section like this:

 	var config = {
 		'users': {
-			'bitlash':'open sesame'
+			'bitlash':'closed sesame',
+			'frodo': 'heavyring',
+			'pippin': 'oopsie'
 		}, ...
 	}